resheku/my-awesome/README.md

 - [joealcorn/laboratory](https://github.com/joealcorn/laboratory) - Achieving confident refactoring through experimentation with Python 2.7 & 3.3+
 - [joedicastro/vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone that wanted to compare these results to their own.
 All the tests results are available in order to provide independence and transparency.
 - [joerick/pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
 Shows you why your code is slow!
-- [jofpin/trape](https://github.com/jofpin/trape) - People tracker on the Internet: OSINT analysis and research tool by Jose Pino
 - [john-kurkowski/tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separates a URL’s subdomain, domain, and public suffix, using the Public Suffix List (PSL).
 - [joke2k/faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you.
 - [joouha/euporie](https://github.com/joouha/euporie) - Jupyter notebooks in the terminal